 Age Range

-Can occur at any age; however it is most frequently seen in newly hatched chicks related to nutrition.
+Can occur at any age; however it is most frequently seen in newly hatched chicks related to vitamin deficiencies.

 Risk Factors